OpenNebula/docs/source/integration/references/compile.rst

 The tool can be also called without parameters and all the packages will be installed.

-For example, to install only requirements for sunstone, ec2 and occi interfaces you'll issue:
+For example, to install only requirements for sunstone and ec2 interfaces you'll issue:

 .. code::